omosedebassey/Identifying-Key-Drivers-of-Supply-Chain-Disruptions/README.md

 | Lead Time | -0.0021 | 0.623 | Not significant |
 | Historical Disruption Count | -0.00033 | 0.875 | Not significant |

-**Findings:** Operational delays are the dominant driver of disruption risk.
+**Findings:** The coefficient analysis reveals that delay duration is the only operational factor with a statistically significant impact on disruption risk, highlighting execution delays as the primary operational driver of supply chain disruptions.

 ---

-## RQ2: Do order characteristics (quantity and value) affect disruption likelihood?
+## RQ2: What is the relationship between order characteristics (quantity ordered and order value) and supply chain disruption risk?

 ### Regression Summary (RQ2)